{{item.title}}

 With the help of our proprietary PwC technology tools & dashboards you can simulate Pillar 1 & 2 impact and analyse the potential impact on your organisation.
 Contact us for more information and guidance on how our tools & advice can help prepare you for BEPS 2.0 reality.

-Pillar 2 will have a monumental impact on your tax department’s end-to-end operations.
-You’ll need to ensure you have the data required to forecast and model in the interim, as well as the data needed to maintain reporting and compliance requirements once the new rules are enacted.
+Pillar 2 has a monumental impact on your tax department’s end-to-end operations.
+You need to ensure you have the data required to forecast and model in the interim, as well as the data needed to maintain reporting and compliance requirements once the new rules are enacted.

 It’s not just your tax function that will be impacted.
 Key stakeholder groups including controllership and financial planning & analysis will also be affected.
-Such a broad BEPS 2.0 readiness initiative could potentially stretch your resources to or beyond their limits.
+Such a broad BEPS 2.0 readiness initiative stretches your resources to or beyond their limits.
 The person in charge needs to respond to questions and challenges across four broad categories: people, process, data and technology.

 If you’re within scope, you’re going to have to understand, evaluate and model the impacts of Pillar 2 across the organisation.
 This includes assessing the additional data and reporting/compliance requirements, evaluating your existing technology ecosystem and capabilities, setting up processes and controls, preparing and training resources, and managing stakeholder expectations.

-At PwC we’re geared up to helping you evaluate how Pillar 2 might impact your organisation and assessing what’s required for readiness.
-Given the changes to the law anticipated in many countries, we can help you work out how to access the financial data necessary for compliance, identify gaps in the data needed for reporting, and re-evaluate your operations.
+At PwC we’re geared up to helping you evaluate how Pillar 2 might impact your organisation and assessing what’s required for provisioning and compliance readiness.
+Given the changes to the law anticipated in many countries, we can help you work out how to access the financial data necessary for provisioning and compliance, identify gaps in the data needed for reporting, and re-evaluate your operations.

-The new compliance and reporting requirements introduced by Pillar 2 are based on new calculation methodologies.
-The data points used for existing reporting and those required for Pillar 2 overlap to some extent.
+The new compliance and reporting requirements introduced by Pillar 2 are based on novel calculation methodologies.
+The data points used for existing reporting and those required for Pillar 2 only overlap to a certain extent.
+So reality is that a lot of new/additional data points are needed going forward to automate the Pillar 2 processes to the best extent.
 We advise doing an assessment to confirm whether required data points can be extracted from source systems or whether you’ll need change requests to capture the data required.
+In addition, we offer our state-of-the-art Data Gathering Suite to support you in data management for Pillar 2 purposes.

 For the calculation, different approaches can be taken: in- or outsourcing, calculation within the existing ERP or consolidation system, or the usage of a tax engine.
 Which approach is the right one for a given multinational group depends on its tax and technology strategies.